-Authorization of Services: The Contractor shall have in place and follow written policies and procedures for the processing of requests for initial and continuing authorizations of services [42 CFR 457.1230(d), 42 CFR 438.210(b)(1), 42 CFR 438.910(d)].
+Authorization of Services: The Contractor shall have in place and follow written policies and procedures for the processing of requests for initial and continuing authorizations of services [42 CFR 457.1230(d), 42 CFR 438.210(b)(1), and 42 CFR 438.910(d)].
 The Contractor shall have mechanisms in place to ensure consistent application of review criteria for authorization decisions [42 CFR 457.1230(d), 42 CFR 438.210(b)(2)(i)].
 The Contractor shall consult with the requesting provider for medical services when appropriate [42 CFR 457.1230(d), 42 CFR 438.210(b)(2)(ii)].
-Any decision to deny a service authorization request or to authorize a service in an amount, duration or scope that is less than requested, must be made by a health care professional who has appropriate clinical expertise in treating the member's condition or disease [42 CFR 457.1230(d) and 42 CFR 438.210(b)(3)].
-Refer to AMPM Policy 1020 and Section F, Attachment F1, Member Grievance and Appeal System Standards for additional service authorization requirements.
+Any decision to deny a service authorization request or to authorize a service in an amount, duration or scope that is less than requested, must be made by a health care professional who has appropriate clinical expertise in treating the member's condition or disease [42 CFR 457.1230(d), 42 CFR 438.210(b)(3)].
+Refer to AMPM Policy 1020. and Section F, Attachment F1, Member Grievance and Appeal System Standards for additional service authorization requirements.

-The Contractor shall ensure the delivery of all medically necessary physical health care service to Medicaid eligible SMI members entitled to receive physical health care services.
+Physical Health Care Services: The Contractor shall ensure the delivery of the following physical health care services to SMI members eligible to receive physical health care services: